en_USEnglish

 Structure isn't everything.
 A well-designed presentation must also be aesthetically pleasing.
 Aesthetic choices, such as fonts and font sizes, strongly influence the perception of bullet points.
 We recommend legible fonts and text sizes large enough to be seen from a distance.
 Avoid overly fancy fonts, which can impair legibility.

 Alignment and spacing also play a crucial role in the overall impression of your presentation.
-Proper spacing between bullet points increases legibility and gives an impression of professionalism.
-Don't hesitate to use white space to air out your content, which contributes to a better visual experience.
+Adequate spacing between bullet points increases readability and creates a professional impression.
+Don't hesitate to use white space to break up your content, which contributes to a better viewing experience.

 Aspect to be optimized Board